 Inpatient Drug and Alcohol Rehab: 30 Day, 60 Day, & Long Term

 Inpatient drug rehab programs provide 24/7 care to patients who need intensive support for the best chance at breaking free from drug or alcohol addiction.
-Inpatient programs are structured to navigate detox and withdrawal symptoms, change negative habits with behavioral therapy, and find support and connection with group therapy and holistic activities.
+Inpatient addiction treatment programs are structured to navigate detox and withdrawal symptoms, change negative habits with behavioral therapy, and find support and connection with group therapy and holistic activities.

 While inpatient programs are generally more effective than outpatient programs, that success comes at a cost.
 Living at a treatment center for an extended period of time means taking time away from family, friends, and work, which is a luxury not everyone can afford.
 Inpatient programs are also more expensive than other forms of treatment.